justinsschultz/docs/getting_started/downloading.rst

 **OpenPlotter Moitessier HAT** - *Starting* edition apps plus required apps to use the Moitessier HAT out of the box.

 :Installed apps: *Starting* edition, I2C, Pypilot.
-:Settings: GNSS reception, AIS reception, compass, hell, pitch, pressure.
+:Settings: GNSS reception, AIS reception, compass, heal, pitch, pressure.

 **OpenPlotter À la Carte** (under construction) - *Starting* edition apps plus any app of your election.
 You will be able to customize some settings too.